-The Company has filed its Zakat and tax return for the first twelve month period ended December 31, 2012 with the Department of Zakat and Income Tax ("DZIT").
-Assessment for the twelve month period has not yet been raised by the DZIT.
+The Company has filed its Zakat and tax returns for the first fiscal twelve month period ended 31 December 2012 and also for the long period from 8 February 2012 to 31 December 2013, with the Department of Zakat and Income Tax ("DZIT").
+The DZIT review is awaited.

-During 2012, the Company has received a letter from the DZIT, claiming a Zakat amount of SR 9.72 million for the period from 6 June 2010 to 5 June 2012.
-Furthermore the DZIT has issued another letter dated 23 July 2013 indicating additional Zakat liability of SR 0.5 million.
-The Company has submitted a reply to the DZIT and is confident of a favourable outcome.
+During 2012, the Company received a letter from the DZIT, claiming additional Zakat amount of SR 9.72 million for the period from 6 June 2010 to 5 June 2012 on capital deposited in escrow account.
+Furthermore the DZIT issued another letter dated 23 July 2013 indicating additional Zakat liability of SR 0.5 million.
+The Company submitted an appeal against the DZIT treatment and is confident of a favourable outcome.
 Accordingly, no additional provision has been established in this regard in these financial statements.

-12. SHARE CAPITAL
+14. SHARE CAPITAL